LucasWiman90/GoWebApp/README.md

 soda reset

 # PostgreSQL

+This application was developed with a PostgreSQL database as part of its backend.

 Note to self: Never use the default postgres database for applications.
-Create one specifically for your application, like here below "bookings"
+Create one specifically for the application you are developing, like here below "bookings"

+Example usage:
 psql -h winhost -p 5432 -U postgres -d bookings

 DROP DATABASE bookings